 Allied Health Professions Schools in Oklahoma

-In terms of popularity, Allied Health Professions is the 6th most popular major in the state out of a total 47 majors commonly available.
+In this state, Allied Health Professions is the 6th most popular major out of a total 47 majors commonly available.

 In Oklahoma, a allied health major is more popular with women than with men.